julsterobias/codecorun-woo-discount-rules/readme.txt

 On every coupon you’ve created you can set a rule or multiple rules with AND or OR(Full Version) conditions.
 If those conditions are being met by the user the coupon will automatically apply to their cart.

  == Important ==
-The plugin rules are less priority to coupon usage restrictions provided by WooCommerce.
+The plugin rules are less priority to coupon usage restrictions.
 If the usage restrictions are invalid the plugin rules will not apply.

 Features (LITE VERSION):

+* Automatically apply coupon(s) if the rule(s) satisfied.
-* WooCommerce Integrated UI
+* Wordpress Integrated UI
 * Simple and straight forward
 * Preset useful rules